SasView/sasview/installers/README.txt

             to the source code folder.

    2.4- Building and Installing
-        - use 'python setup.py build'
+        - To build the code
-        - use 'python setup.py install'
+            use 'python setup.py build'
-        To build the documentation
+        - To build the documentation
-          - use'python setup.py docs'
+            use'python setup.py docs'

    2.5- Running SasView
           - use 'python run.py'; this runs from the source directories, so you